 The students should also be reading daily (15-20 minutes each day at home), including silent reading done in class) towards their required AR Points each Trimester. **This Year, the total recommended AR points will be: 60 Points; that’s 20 Points each Trimester!

-WRITING/LA LAB: We are working on our creative writing skills, as well as the 6 Traits of Writing, and other writing activities around sentence and paragraph structure, and using basic grammar correctly in our writing.
+WRITING: We will be working on our creative writing skills, as well as the 6 Traits of Writing, and other writing activities around sentence and paragraph structure, and using basic grammar correctly in our writing.

 We will also continue our WRITING COURSE from last year for all students to focus exclusively on grammar and writing skills.
 In this course, we will weave the concepts covered in the grammar class into our daily writing.